 Those numbers help us with quality control.
 They indicate the batch code as well as the date and time stamp of production.
 Our manufacturing facility keeps retained samples from each batch in their R&D lab for future testing purposes.

-You can use Engine Ice in a multitude of applications.
-Engine Ice meets or exceeds all relevant ASTM and SAE standards and requirements and can be used in virtually any vehicle that has a radiator.
+You can use Engine Ice in a wide variety of applications.
+Engine Ice meets or exceeds all relevant ASTM and SAE standards and requirements, and you can use it in virtually any vehicle with a radiator.

-All forms of powersports vehicles will benefit from using Engine Ice in their cooling system.
+Virtually every liquid-cooled powersports vehicle will benefit from using Engine Ice in their cooling system.
 On and off-road motorcycles, Side by Sides, UTVs, ATVs, snowmobiles, Adventure Bikes, and Cruisers will all see performance advantages using Engine Ice.

 Engine Ice also performs exceptionally well in automotive applications.
-Both on and off-road, in all forms of automotive racing, including street and dirt.
-It also works extremely well in high-stress environments like desert competition.
+Engine Ice can be used on and off-road, in all forms of automotive racing, including street and dirt.
+It also works exceptionally well in high-stress environments like desert competition.

 It would be best to change the coolant at least once each season or multiple times per season for high-performance results.
 Fresh fluid is the best fluid in any powersports application, so proper maintenance of the coolant system is essential for maximum performance and peace of mind.
 This recommendation is based upon the high-performance characteristics of Engine Ice and is accurate for all types of vehicles.